 You will need: bourbon, strawberry puree, lemon juice, maple syrup

-Oh so simple and a true summer delight.
+The Kentucky Kiss is oh so simple and a true summer delight.
 Few fruits scream summer like fresh strawberries and they're mighty fine against a bourbon background.

 Making this cocktail could not be easier.
 Prepare the puree with the ripest berries, then shake everything together.
 It's another ideal candidate for a pitcher drink so there will be plenty to share.